-Naya Lee Chang (b.
-2000, Mountain View, California) is a public sculptor who investigates the history and visual idiosyncrasies of sites to create works that remix space and move viewers to reconsider their surroundings.
-Chang utilizes varied materials and methods to make works that are layered, sincere, and expertly crafted.
-Recent public works include an abstract sculpture deconstructed into a set of chairs on the main green of Brown University; two twelve-foot-tall facades that break up the RISD Museum’s colonial revival architecture with brickwork from around the world; and prosthetic arms for a bronze statue of Caesar Augustus that is missing his original right appendage.
-Chang graduated from the Brown | RISD Dual Degree Program in spring 2024 with an AB in History with honors from Brown University and a BFA in Furniture Design with honors from the Rhode Island School of Design (RISD).
-She has been included in over a dozen exhibitions and is the recipient of numerous awards and grants, including the Dorner Prize from the RISD Museum, several grants from the Brown Arts Institute, and a 2019 award from YoungArts.
+Recent public works include two twelve-foot-tall facades that broke up the RISD Museum’s colonial revival architecture with brickwork from around the world; prosthetic arms for a bronze statue of Caesar Augustus that was missing his original right appendage; and a material land acknowledgment in the form of sidewalk cracks mended with quahog shells.
+Chang graduated from the Brown | RISD Dual Degree Program with an AB in History with honors from Brown University and a BFA in Furniture Design with honors from the Rhode Island School of Design (RISD).
+She is the recipient of numerous grants and awards, including the Dorner Prize from the RISD Museum, several grants from the Brown Arts Institute, and a 2019 award from YoungArts

 Artist Statement CV Press